Telewizja Polska: Democracy

-Since 1993, the legal status of the broadcaster has been defined by the Broadcasting Act, according to which Telewizja Polska is obliged to implement "a public mission ... by offering ... various programmemes and other services in the field of information, journalism, culture, entertainment, education and sport, characterised by pluralism, impartiality, balance and independence as well as innovation, high quality and integrity of the message."
+Since 1993, the legal status of the broadcaster has been defined by the Broadcasting Act, according to which Telewizja Polska is obliged to implement "a public mission ... by offering ... various programmes and other services in the field of information, journalism, culture, entertainment, education and sport, characterised by pluralism, impartiality, balance and independence as well as innovation, high quality and integrity of the message."

 In 2018, Telewizja Polska started broadcasting, as one of the three largest television stations, in 4K quality under the name TVP 4K.
-On September 17, 2019, the TVP Wilno channel intended for Poles living in Lithuania began broadcasting.
-In March 2020, the decision to close educational institutions due to the COVID pandemic, Telewizja Polska initiated the "Szkoła z TVP" project in cooperation with the Ministry of National Education.
-On November 19, 2020, the TVP Dokument channel began broadcasting, on March 8, 2021 - TVP Kobieta, and in 2022 - TVP Nauka.
+On 17 September 2019, the TVP Wilno channel intended for Poles living in Lithuania began broadcasting.
+In March 2020, the decision to close educational institutions due to the COVID-19 pandemic, Telewizja Polska initiated the "Szkoła z TVP" project in cooperation with the Ministry of National Education.
+On 19 November 2020, the TVP Dokument channel began broadcasting, on 8 March 2021 - TVP Kobieta, and in 2022 - TVP Nauka.